howdyai/botkit/readme.md

 These examples are included in the Botkit [Github repo](https://github.com/howdyai/botkit).

 [slack_bot.js](https://github.com/howdyai/botkit/blob/master/slack_bot.js) An example bot that can be connected to your team.
 Useful as a basis for creating your first bot!

+[spark_bot.js](https://github.com/howdyai/botkit/blob/master/spark_bot.js) An example bot that can be connected to Cisco Spark.
+Useful as a basis for creating your first bot!

 [facebook_bot.js](https://github.com/howdyai/botkit/blob/master/facebook_bot.js) An example bot that can be connected to your Facebook page.
 Useful as a basis for creating your first bot!